What is the Cadetship?

 - Annual leave

-- Paid relocation costs, if are you moving to Canberra from interstate (capped at $5,000).
+- Relocation assistance, if moving to Canberra from interstate (capped at $5,000).

 What is the salary?